Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Conclusion

-In this work, we aimed to continue the work undertaken by \cite{Buchmuller_2017,Buchmuller_2018} to use the gauge vector field of a six-dimensional model with flux compactification on a torus to obtain a massless scalar boson.
+In this paper, we have elaborated on the work of \cite{Buchmuller_2017,Buchmuller_2018}, exploiting the gauge vector field in a six-dimensional model with flux compactification on a torus to develop a toy model for the Higgs field.

-First, we have explained that the extra component of the gauge fields with a magnetic flux in the background forms a complex scalar field - the Wilson line - which is massless independently of supersymmetry.
-Indeed, contrary to the case without flux where the Wilson line receives quantum corrections depending on the volume of the torus, the Wilson line scalar is protected from one-loop corrections in U(1) and SU(2) gauge symmetries.
-However, the SU(2) model contains a finite number of tachyons which encourages investigating the nature of the true ground state by tachyon condensation or to eliminate these tachyons.

-Furthermore, we recalled that it has been shown that the Wilson line scalar mass is expected to vanish at all-loop order.
-Indeed, the Lagrangian of the model is invariant under a shift symmetry of the Wilson line.
-Therefore, the massless scalar is the Goldstone boson of a translational symmetry in the internal space.
+The extra components of gauge fields, in the presence of a background magnetic flux, form a complex scalar field that remains massless.
+Unlike the case without flux, where quantum corrections introduce a dependence on the torus volume, the WL scalar is protected from one-loop corrections in $U(1)$ and $SU(2)$ gauge theories.
+However, in the $SU(2)$ case, the model contains a finite number of tachyonic states, which motivates further investigation into the true ground state, either through tachyon condensation or by removing the tachyons.
+The WL scalar is expected to remain massless at all-loop orders due to the model’s shift symmetry, thereby identifying the scalar as the Nambu-Goldstone boson of the translational symmetry in the internal space.

-Since one would like to construct a realistic model of the Higgs boson, we investigated the possibility to obtain a non-vanishing mass protected from large corrections.
-For this purpose, we added a gauge symmetry to the original one and proved that there can be at most only one Nambu-Goldstone boson.
-The two gauge fields produce two Wilson lines which have a shift symmetry leaving the Yukawa term of the Lagrangian invariant.
-However, only one particular combination of these two shift symmetries leaves the other interactions terms invariant.
-Therefore, when the effective fluxes felt by the fermions do not vanish, both of the Wilson lines are pseudo-Nambu-Goldstone bosons with non-vanishing two-loop mass correction.
-This opens the possibility to interpret the Pseudo scalars as Higgs bosons with finite mass protected from large quantum corrections.
-However, we must make an important comment.
-The Wilson lines we are talking about here are uncharged under the gauge symmetry groups while the Higgs boson of the Standard Model is a charged SU(2) doublet.
-Thus, one would need a Wilson line produced by the U(1) gauge group that would be a doublet of SU(2) (the one of the SM) while preserving the shift symmetry of $U(1)$.
+To move towards a more realistic Higgs model, we explored how the WL could acquire a non-vanishing mass while being protected from large quantum corrections.
+By adding an additional gauge symmetry, we exploited the principle that only one Nambu-Goldstone boson can arise from symmetry breaking.
+The two gauge fields introduce two WLs with shift symmetries that leave the Yukawa terms invariant, though only one combination of these symmetries preserves the remaining interaction terms.
+When the effective fluxes experienced by fermions are non-zero, both WLs behave as pseudo-Nambu-Goldstone bosons, acquiring non-vanishing masses at two-loop order.
+This raises the possibility of interpreting these scalars as Higgs-like bosons with finite masses that are protected from large quantum corrections.
+However, the WL scalars in this model are uncharged under the gauge symmetry, while the Standard Model Higgs is a charged $SU(2)$ doublet.
+A viable scenario would involve a WL associated with a $U(1)$ gauge field that transforms as a doublet under $SU(2)$, while still preserving the $U(1)$ shift symmetry.